Jerry Rice: Early life

 Rice attended B. L. Moor High School in Oktoc, Mississippi.
-Although he played mock games of basketball and football, Rice initially played no sports in high school.
+Although he played mock games of basketball and football, Rice did not initially play sports for his high school.
 He enjoyed playing sandlot football and watching football on television.
-His mother didn't allow him to join the school's football team in his freshman year, as she thought that football was "too rough" for Rice.
-While a sophomore, the school's assistant principal caught Rice skipping class with a friend, causing him to panic and sprint away.
+His mother forbade him to join the school's football team in his freshman year, as she thought that football was "too rough" for Rice.
+During Rice's sophomore year, the school's assistant principal caught him skipping class with a friend, causing him to panic and sprint away.
 After Rice fled, the principal was impressed with his speed, and informed the school's football coach, Charles Davis, who offered Rice a place on the team.
 Initially unhappy about this, Rice's mother relented after realizing that "the more I fought it, the more determined he was, so I gave it up."

-Rice played basketball as a forward and was on the track and field team, competing in the high jump.
-Rice played multiple positions in high school, including running back, defensive back, and tight end.
-The position he was most skilled at, however, was wide receiver.
-During the off-season before his junior year, Rice increased his training; running several miles back to his house because he didn't have a ride.
+Rice played multiple positions in high school, including running back, defensive back and tight end, but the position he was most skilled at was wide receiver.
+During the offseason before his junior year, he trained for the team by running the several miles back to his home as he did not have a ride.
 Rice had a breakout junior season, primarily playing wide receiver and defensive back.

-Rice was a Mississippi All-State selection at wide receiver in his senior year.
+In his senior year, Rice was a Mississippi All-State selection at wide receiver.

 Due to the small size of Moor, few of his statistics were officially recorded.
 According to sports journalist Glenn Dickey, Rice caught 50 receptions and 30 touchdowns as a senior, helping to lead the team to a 17–2 record over his final two seasons.
 He and Moor's starting quarterback, Willie Gillespie, were very dependable, enough for them to be nicknamed Johnny Unitas and Raymond Berry.
+In addition to football, Rice also played basketball as a forward and participated on the track and field team, competing in the high jump.

-Rice initially wanted to go to Mississippi State University, who wasn't interested in Rice.
-Mississippi State was one of over 40 NCAA Division I-A schools that contacted him, but did not offer a scholarship.
-He was drawn to Mississippi Valley State; in part, because the school's coach, Archie Cooley, ran a pass-heavy offense—so much so that Cooley was nicknamed "The Gunslinger."
-After Cooley watched him perform in person, and visiting the schools' campus, Rice committed to playing at Mississippi Valley State.
+Rice received over 40 contacts from NCAA Division I-A schools; his preference was to attend Mississippi State University, but they did not offer him an athletic scholarship.
+He was drawn to Mississippi Valley State, in part because the school's coach, Archie Cooley, ran a pass-heavy offense—enough that Cooley was nicknamed "The Gunslinger."
+After Cooley watched Rice play in person and after he visited the school's campus, Rice committed to playing at Mississippi Valley State.